GMAT test has a quite simple structure. It consists of 4 main sections:

 The test lasts for 3, 5 hours, and during this time you’ll have to complete all the tasks.
 Let’s speak about every section in detail.

-It includes forty one questions, and you have to answer them in seventy five minutes.
+It includes 36 questions, and you have to answer them in sixty five minutes.
 The Verbal part of GMAT test can be separated into 3 types of tasks:

 - The ability of critical reasoning (Critical Reasoning);